IRS Form 1310: How to Fill it Right

-Step 4: Start filling Part I. On this part there are various selections to made to proceed to the next section of the form.
+Step 4: Start filling Part I. On this part, there are various selections to make to proceed to the next section of the form.
 Check the box on line A, if you received a refund in your name and your deceased spouse's name.
-Check the box on line B, if and only if you are the decedent's court appointed personal representative claiming a refund for the decedent on Form 1040.
-Check the box on line C, if you are not a surviving spouse claiming a refund based on a joint return and there is no court appointed personal representative.
-Select on the appropriate option that applies for you.
+Check the box on line B, if and only if you are the decedent's court-appointed personal representative claiming a refund for the decedent on Form 1040.
+Check the box on line C, if you are not a surviving spouse claiming a refund based on a joint return and there is no court-appointed personal representative.
+Select the appropriate option that applies to you.

 Step 5: Start filling Part II.
 This part consists of many questions.
 Question 1, asks if the decedent have left a will.
 Check the appropriate answer as yes on no. Question 2a, asks if a court appointed a personal representative for the estate of the decedent.
 Check the appropriate answer as yes on no. The question 2b, asks If you have answered no, for question 2a , will one be appointed as a personal representative.
 Check on the appropriate option as yes on no. If you answered yes to question 2a or 2b, then the personal representative must file for the refund.